 Mallory to the world beyond the stories he's told her.
 Mallory

-wants none of it, however, and her introduction to Cloud
+wants none of it, though, and her introduction to Cloud

 Academy isn't exactly smooth.
 There, she meets Olivia's

-daughter, Saki, and the shy and milquetoast Isaac, who is heir
+daughter, Saki, and the shy and milquetoast Isaac, heir

 to the county's highest aristocracy: the Aldo Estate.

-Saki is a misanthrope, though well-read, academically inclined, and a martial arts prodigy thanks to her father, Hirohito.
-Saki is deaf, though she wears cochlear implants--at her discretion.
+Saki is well-read, academically inclined, and a martial arts prodigy thanks to her father, Hirohito.
+She's deaf, though she wears cochlear implants--at her discretion.
 It's not uncommon for her to turn them off and shut out the world that has ostracized her.
-Being a deaf Afro-Japanese otaku with an anti-social temperament and the martial skill to do something about it isn't the easiest life for a young girl.
-Her attitude, cultivated by the harsh hierarchy of private school, has made her a pariah, so she prefers to be left alone to read her manga and philosophy books.
+Being a deaf Afro-Japanese otaku has made her both a pariah and a novelty at Cloud Academy, where the harsh hierarchy of private school has made her a misanthrope, so she prefers to be left alone to read her manga and philosophy books.